How you can be seated in a

 you’re supporting the ends of your shins as near as possible to your knees on

-the upper sides of your ankles and feet you need to curve or lean additionally
+the upper sides of your ankles and feet, curve or lean also toward the side far

-toward the side far enough to press your shin downward firmly on your ankle and
+enough to press your shin downward firmly on your ankle and foot –between your

 4 The outer ends of your shoulders